Migrating from Legacy

 This guide is for system administrators upgrading from the legacy Nextcloud Exchange Connector to the new architecture.

 The new architecture represents a complete paradigm shift.
-The synchronization engine is no longer a PHP-based plugin restricted by Nextcloud's internal cron jobs.
-It is now a powerful, decoupled .NET 8 microservice.
+The synchronization engine is no longer restricted by Nextcloud's internal cron jobs.
+It is now a powerful, decoupled microservice.

 Because of this architectural upgrade, the way you configure the application has completely changed.
 You will no longer edit docker-compose.yml or appsettings.json.
 All settings have been unified into a single .env file, while administrator credentials have been moved to a dedicated admins.json file.